How can we help?

 See the complaints process.

 It depends on the complexity of your complaint and how quickly we can get all the necessary information.
 We resolve more than half of our complaints within three months of receiving them.
 Complex complaints can be quite time-consuming.
-You should be prepared to allow time for a thorough investigation.
-Very occasionally, it may take more than a year to complete an investigation.
+You should be prepared to allow time for a thorough consideration of your complaint.
 We will always keep you up to date with progress.

 Is there a charge?